 These exercises helped me succeed at learning the human flag.
 The flag is a challenging move; it’s so empowering once you start to do it for even a few seconds.

 Here are a few pointers on How to do the Human Flag right:

 • The right pole is hard to find.
-It’s tough to find one with the correct diameter that’s easy to grip.
-I’m still on the lookout for one in my gym since I live in a cold climate.
+Finding one with the correct diameter is rugged and easy to grip.
+I’m still looking for one in my gym since I live in a cold climate.

 • If you live in a weather-friendly environment, traffic poles (bus stops, stop signs, no parking signs) are good.